florian-kalango/devdocs/source/blog/_posts/2015-07-15-cross-cutting.md

 on the return value of an event, are not ideal but hard to avoid.

 ## Command Bus
-The command bus is based on the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) and also allows you to address cross cutting concerns easily.
+The command bus is based on the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) extended by an additional service layer and also allows you to address cross cutting concerns easily.
 The generally idea is, to not call services directly, but have a "command bus" service, which "dispatched" your commands to the corresponding handler.

 The `Cart` example above might look like this:

 ```
 class PurchaseCommand